-- 4.1.4 BMSDC's draft Joint Local Plan (August 2017) identifies 14 potential sites in Woolpit, 9 for residential development and 5 for employment (October 2017).
-All are considered deliverable within the period of the plan.
-In addition, the land behind the school is the subject of a proposal for expanding the school as well as building new homes. - 4.1.5 The Site Assessment Report prepared by AECOM (see Supporting Documents) for Woolpit Neighbourhood Plan suggested three sites as appropriate for allocation and six more with minor constraints.
-Of the latter, AECOM considered that one SS0670 8 had more significant constraints owing to its large scale.
-It also identified the potential for allocation in parts of four additional search areas.
+- 4.1.3 The national housing shortage and the resulting pressure on local authorities to make land available for residential development in this region have raised understandable fear of over-development. - 4.1.4 BMSDC's draft Joint Local Plan (August 2017) identified 14 potential sites in Woolpit, 9 for residential development and 5 for employment (October 2017).
+All were considered deliverable within the period of the plan.
+In addition, the land behind the school is the subject of a proposal for expanding the school as well as building new homes.